 lifelovemystery profile image

-Entrepreneur, writer, mom, and experienced digital marketing professional who enjoys writing about business, employment, and social issues.
+Entrepreneur, writer, and digital marketing professional who enjoys writing about business, employment, and social issues.

 Most companies today begin the hiring process with phone interviews.
 These interviews may be conducted by a team lead, a hiring manager, an onsite recruiter, or a third-party agency.

-The purpose of the phone interview is to screen out candidates that don't have the right experience, and push forward candidates that do have the right experience.
+The purpose of the phone interview is to screen out candidates without the right experience and promote candidates with the right experience.

 The problem with phone interviews is that you don’t always know exactly what the company is looking for in that moment.
-They may be simply collecting resumes and screening people out of the process.
+They may simply collect resumes and screen people out of the process.
 It is possible that they plan to terminate someone in that role, and need to have a backup.

 Be careful about the type of information you provide to an agency.
 I am frequently contacted by staffing agencies that are just trying to submit candidates in order to generate revenue.
 An agency that works like that is not invested in you.
 This is your opportunity to screen the agency, and if you don't think it's a good fit, be sure to communicate that they do not have permission to submit your resume to the client.

-Research the Website and Social Media to Learn More About the Company
+Research the Website to Learn More About the Company

 Do some research on the person that will interview you.
 Also, check out the company website and research the management team.
 Review the departments and learn how the company is structured internally.
 If your interview is with senior management they will probably have a profile on the company website, Linkedin or can be found by conducting a Google search for their name.